iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/8sem/e2/operations_research.md

-# Syllabus

-## OPERATIONS RESEARCH
-AM 76502

-### Course Objective

-To make capable of managing data, analyzing data such as sorting, pivoting tables, and applying statistical analysis in a spreadsheet environment.
-To familiarize with forecasting methods, linear programming, and inventory models.
-To make familiar with simulation in decision-making under risk and uncertainty with the use of risk analysis software such as CRYSTAL BALL.
-To make capable in applying the knowledge gained during the course for solving real problems in decision-making.

-### Topics

 1. **Introduction to modelling for decisions & data management and analysis (6 hours)**
    * Historical background
    * Application and benefits of operations research